rddmonkey/Coordination-of-benefits/README.md

 Calculates, COB for Medi-cal/Medicare

-Program to calculate is secondary payment is needed for Medi-cal/Medicare EOBs.
+Program for payors to pay as secondary